2015 Rutgers Scarlet Knights football team: Kansas

-Home against Michigan State
+No. 4 Michigan State

 Rutgers hosted the undefeated Michigan State Spartans for their sixth meeting.
 With Michigan State ranked number 4 in national polls, it was the first time in 6 seasons that Rutgers met a team ranked the top 25 (beating No 23-ranked USF 31–0 on November 12, 2009) and 8 seasons since they upset a No. 2-ranked South Florida in 2007.

 This was the last game that interim head coach Norries Wilson coached during head coach Kyle Flood's three-game suspension.